OOZING OOBLECK EXCAVATION

 Use your hands to combine the water and cornstarch.
 Don't even bother with a spoon because this stuff is nearly impossible to stir.
 Take a moment to appreciate the cool texture of the oobleck by letting it flow through your fingers as you work to combine the water and cornstarch.

-Time to create your oozing oobleck excavation!
+Now it's time to create your oozing oobleck excavation!

 I prefer to use a good sized container that is at least two inches deep.
 The bigger the container, the more cornstarch you will need.
 Even though cornstarch is inexpensive, this is important to keep in mind so your oozing oobleck excavation doesn't break the budget.